Tag Archives: grieving

 That night I clung to my sister and kept the strange premonition to myself.

 My legs trembled as I crept to her room and peered through the glass-pane door on my tiptoes.
 I saw a blinking monitor.
 Then I saw her—my baby sister—with soiled feet, still in her little, green denim dress, tattered and torn.
 She lay motionless on her back, her curly, brown hair matted with blood.
-Her face bruised and swollen, her baby blues closed tight.
+Her face was bruised and swollen; her baby blues closed tight.

 I felt light-headed as I slumped on the floor, pulling my knees to my chest, crying.